zgrossbart/jdd/threat_model/README.md

 JSONDiff has no possibility for SQL injection or other database injection attacks because it has no data stores.

 The `proxy.php` service will load data from other sites, but that service has no special access and can only load data that is already publicly available on the Internet.
-This service will load data encryped with SSL if the location of that data is specified to use SSL.
+This service will load data encrypted with SSL if the location of that data is specified to use SSL.

 All data served by the `proxy.php` file is encrypted with SSL.